-Projected Milestone(s) Status March 2012 Report on possibility of obtaining ATS statistics Complete Inspector T. Crowley, Windsor Police Service ATS liaison, found demographic information for ATS applicants was not available.
+Projected Mil estone(s) Status March 2012 Report on possibility of obtaining ATS statistics Complete Inspector T. Crowley, WPS ATS liaison, consulted with ATS and found demographic information for ATS applicants was not available.
+However, it was identified that the physical readiness component of the testing posed the most difficulty for women